infretis/infentory/infinit_nh3_inversion/README.md

 Since the previous interfaces (blue lines) didn't change much as compared to the updated interfaces (red lines), one could also just have continued from the last 750 steps with the `restart.toml` and regular infretis.
 We will showcase this here as well.

-In the `restart.toml`, change the `steps` keyword from 750 to e.g. 2500.
+In the previous `restart.toml`, change the `steps` keyword from 750 to e.g. 2500.

-We already renamed the run5/ folder back to load/, so we can now simply run
+Then we can simply run

 ```bash
 infretisrun -i restart.toml
 ```
-and infretis continues the simulation from step 750 until 2500.
+And infretis continues the simulation from step 750 until 2500.

 </details>